apple/swift-protobuf/Documentation/RELEASING.md

 1. Examine what has changed

-   Github's compare UI does a reasonable job here.
+   GitHub's compare UI does a reasonable job here.
 [Open that UI](https://github.com/apple/swift-protobuf/compare) and set the _base_ to be the previous tag (_X.Y.Z_), and the _compare_ can be left at _main_ since that is what the release is cut off of.